-For the second year in a row, Señora Yolanda graciously agreed to host a New Year’s Eve fiesta for the Global Volunteers and other guests in the courtyard in back of her home on a main road in Ciego.
-Conversing, snacking, playing games, listening to music including a live performance from a local trumpet player discovered by team leader Julie, and a bit of dancing filled the hours before midnight.
+For the second year in a row, Señora Yolanda graciously agreed to host a New Year’s Eve fiesta for the Global Volunteers and other guests in the courtyard at the back of her home on the main road in Ciego.
+Conversing, snacking, playing games, listening to music, including a live performance from a local trumpet player discovered by team leader Julie, and a bit of dancing filled the hours before midnight.

-In the spirit of honoring a Cuban tradition to burn a stuffed doll to end the year, creative juices flowed to create a life-sized muñeco (“doll” in Spanish).
+In the spirit of honoring a Cuban tradition of burning a stuffed doll to end the year, creative juices flowed to create a life-sized muñeco (“doll” in Spanish).
 Comprised primarily of worn clothes and magazines, the muñeco held up as it was carefully moved to the curb on the street in front of the casa of Señora Yolanda.
-Burning of muñecos in neighborhoods is one way that Cubans purge the old year and welcome a new year.
+Burning muñecos in neighborhoods is one way that Cubans purge the old year and welcome a new one.

 As the new year approached, the volunteer team and friends raised glasses to toast the new arrival!
-Lighting of muñecos appeared in unison up and down streets at almost exactly midnight while people enthusiastically streamed out of casas, music played even louder, and cheers resonated throughout neighborhoods to recognize the new year.
+The lighting of muñecos appeared in unison up and down streets at almost midnight.
+People enthusiastically streamed out of Casas, music played even louder, and cheers resonated throughout neighborhoods to recognize the new year.
 With very few streetlights and clear skies, the burning muñecos under constellations of stars presented quite a remarkable sight.

 As fires burned in the streets, local Cuban people started throwing buckets of water into the streets as another way to clear out the old year and welcome the new year.
 Then, more people began vigorously wheeling luggage around city street blocks in another Cuban tradition related to the desire to travel in the new year.
 Celebrations, high spirits, music, and saludos (greetings) continued well into the morning as the first signs of dawn appeared.